szoftveres/RF_Microwave/Microstrip/README.md

-# Building a 50ohm microstrip line
+# Building a 50ohm microstrip line on a single-sided PCB made of unknown dielectric substrate

 First we need to determine the Er of the PCB.
-We have a 1/4" copper tape and a 1.4mm thick PCB with a ~35um copper layer on it.:
+We have a 1/4" wide copper tape and a 1.4mm thick single-sided PCB with a ~35um copper layer on it.:

 ![image 1](TraceThickness.jpg)
 ![image 2](SubstrateThickness.jpg)

-After building a transmission line with this copper strip of known width on the PCB of known thickness, we need to measure its impedance; we can use the 1/4 wave impedance transformer method for this: the 50ohm terminated transmission line looks purely resistive on its other side at the frequency where it's behaving as a 1/4 wave impedance transformer, and the impedance it's showing (measured by VNA) is based on how it's reflecting the 50ohm termination, based on its own characteristic impedance.
+After building a transmission line with this copper strip of known width on the PCB of known thickness, we need to measure its impedance; we can use the 1/4 wave impedance transformer method for this: the 50ohm terminated transmission line looks purely resistive on its other side at the frequency where it's behaving as a 1/4 wave impedance transformer, and the impedance it's showing (measured by VNA) is based on how it's reflecting the 50ohm termination back, based on its own characteristic impedance.
 The characteristic impedance of the transmission line can then be derived from the impedances at its two sides: Zt = sqrt(Z1 * Z2), where Z1 is the termination impedance (50ohm) and Z2 is the measured impedance (16ohm) at the VNA port.

 ![image 3](ThickWg.jpg)